fejesa/quarkus-webui/quarkus-quinoa/README.md

 * `index.html`: Defines the overall structure and layout of the Angular application.

 **Note**: Model and service classes are generated from the OpenAPI specification, as defined in the `src/main/webui/api/catalog.yaml` file.

+### Database
+* The application uses PostgreSQL as its database.
+* Database connection properties are configured in the `application.properties` file.
+* During startup, the database is created and populated with sample products using the `import.sql` file.

+**Note:** Product images are stored in the `src/main/resources/META-INF/resources/images` folder for this demo.
+In a production environment, images should be stored in a more appropriate location, such as a dedicated file storage service or CDN.

 ## Requirements
 To build and run this project, you need the following tools: